Skip to Main Content

 • Course and/or Program learning outcomes, standards, essential functions, policies, and/or procedures.

-• This includes specific information about the course and assignment structure and requirements
+• This includes specific information about the course and assignment structure and requirements including specific activities

 Definitions and Process